WFU-HPC/deac-docs/source/cluster-sla.rst

 Multi-type Contribution Example
 -------------------------------

 A newly hired researcher in the Engineering Department (aka "*Internal*" Users) wishes to heavily utilize the DEAC Cluster in their 2nd year at Wake Forest.
 While the School of Engineering is part of the WFU Undergraduate College, and default level access to DEAC resources and the HPC Team is free; they wish to contribute to DEAC knowing their storage footprint will increase, and they also desire a higher priority for an increased workload after their second year.
-Starting their 2nd year, they expect to use a small GPU workload to train models, and then move on to consume 1 million core hours over the next three years, and require 5TB of storage.
+Starting their 2nd year, they expect to use a small GPU workload to train models, and then move on to consume 1 million core hours over the next three years, and require an additional 5TB of storage.

-* The amount required to cover this request is 1,609,874 SUs.
+* The amount required to cover this request is 1,054,434 SUs.

     * 5TB x 36 Months = 180 Storage SSUs
     * 180 Storage SSUs x $6.00 Storage SSU Applied Internal Rate = $1,080.00
     * 20 x 2 GPU jobs x 25 hours = 1000 GPU SSUs
     * 1000 GPU SSUs x $0.1611 GPU SSU Applied Internal Rate = $161.10
-    * 1 million Compute SSUs x $0.0065 Compute SSU Applied Internal Rate = $6,500.00
+    * 1 million Compute SSUs x $0.0228 Compute SSU Applied Internal Rate = $22,800.00
-    * $7,741.10 SSU Total Cost / Applicable Compute SSU internal rate ($0.0065) = 1,190,938 SUs
+    * $24,041.10 SSU Total Cost / Applicable Compute SSU internal rate ($0.0228) = 1,054,434 SUs

-* Total cost is $7,741.10, which can be paid up front using available start-up funds.
+* Total cost is $23,041.10, which can be paid up front using available start-up funds.

 .. #############################################################################